TaylorResearchLab/CFDE_DataDistillery/user_guide/CypherGuide.md

 ### The simplest way to find a Code in the graph is to search for it using it's source abbreviation (SAB).

 #### 1. How can I return a Code node from a specific ontology/dataset, for example an HGNC Code?
-Specify the HGNC as the SAB property.
+Specify the HGNC as the SAB property:
 ```cypher
 MATCH (hgnc_code:Code {SAB:'HGNC'})
 RETURN *